 Evening wear: Yes I do.
 Most people wear their second set of walking gear after their shower, I bring a lightweight merino dress and a colourful merino cardigan for evenings and travel there and back.
 The dress can also be used to sleep in and as laundry wear and the cardi is another layer.
 Total weight for this frivolous outfit is 360g, absolutely worth it.

-Bedding: I love my new Alpkit Cloud Cover down quilt/sleeping bag.
+Bedding: I love my new Alpkit Pipedream hydrophobic down sleeping bag.
 It is very light, down, and surprisingly warm, should be great for this walk.
-When it is warm I can open it up and use it as a duvet, when it is cold I can button it up and wear lots of merino to bed.
+When it is warm I can open it up and use it as a duvet, when it is cold I can zip it up and wear lots of merino to bed.
 I am also bringing an Alpkit bivvy bag and a 100%, 100g silk liner bag to keep my quilt clean and add warmth and versatility (the liner doubles as a fetching scarf).
 We will be sleeping in civilised hotels, pensions etc most of the time but there are places where you need your sleeping mat, bag and tent or bivvy.
 And who knows, we might start enjoying sleeping under an open sky!
 My pillow is clothes in a drybag, my pillow case is a buff.

 Toiletries: A piece of Fels Naphta for cold water laundry and a Lush shampoo bar-on-a-bungee plus some normal soap for the rest.
 Also a small tech towel, other than that dry off with clothes going in the wash.
 Toothbrush and toothpaste and a brush to detangle windswept locks.
 A crystal deodorant which has no smell in itself, but which stops pits and toes from smelling when you rub it on clean damp skin.